-- evaluating late graft loss (more than one year after transplant), 37% of all lost grafts in SPLIT were due to CR.
-Retransplantation is indicated for those patients who do not respond to treatment of rejection. - 278 Chronic rejection alone is not sufficient for an exception.
-Exceptions for clinical complications or 279 manifestations of chronic rejection may be appropriate if the transplant program submits 280 evidence of a comorbid condition from the Chronic Liver Disease section above, as well as 281 other evidence including: - Evidence of chronic rejection on liver biopsy - Recurrent infections cholangitis, spontaneous bacterial peritonitis (SBP) (similar criteria regarding quanitification and severity of infections to cholestatic patients) - Growth failure/nutritional insufficiency, complication of portal hypertension, hyponatremia sodium less than 130, intractable ascites, intractable pruritis
+- 275 In the Studies of Pediatric Liver Transplantation (SPLIT) database, CR remains at a less than - 5% incidence; however 38% of reported patients proceeded to retransplanation.38 When - evaluating late graft loss (more than one year after transplant), 37% of all lost grafts in SPLIT - 278 were due to CR.
+Retransplantation is indicated for those patients who do not respond to - 279 treatment of rejection. - Chronic rejection alone is not sufficient for an exception.
+Exceptions for clinical complications or manifestations of chronic rejection may be appropriate if the transplant program submits evidence of a comorbid condition from the Chronic Liver Disease section above, as well as - 283 other evidence including: - Evidence of chronic rejection on liver biopsy - Recurrent infections cholangitis, spontaneous bacterial peritonitis (SBP) (similar criteria regarding quantification and severity of infections to cholestatic patients) - Growth failure/nutritional insufficiency, complication of portal hypertension, hyponatremia sodium less than 130, intractable ascites, intractable pruritis - 289

-Cholangiopathy
+290 Cholangiopathy

-The rates for biliary strictures range from 5% to 25% in pediatric liver graft recipients (Duffy, Tanaka).
-105,106 The main cause of late biliary strictures is graft ischemia; ischemic biliary strictures are frequently multiple and affect all aspects of the biliary tree.
-In contrast, solitary anastomotic strictures are usually short and may respond to percutaneous or endoscopic dilatation.
-Non-anastomotic strictures are harder to manage, and often result from Hepatic Artery Thrombosis (HAT) or ischemia-reperfusion injury.
-Some can also be due to primary immune injury.
-Cholangitis remains the most common manifestation along with progressive fibrosis.
-Retransplantation may be required for diffuse and multiple biliary strictures and particularly for those associated with late HAT; retransplantation should be considered in patients with diffuse cholangiopathy.
-107

-Exceptions for clinical complications or manifestations of chronic graft dysfunction due to biliary cause may be appropriate if the transplant program submits evidence of a comorbid condition from the Chronic Liver Disease section above, as well as other evidence including:

-- Radiological evidence (imaging study such as MR; percutaneous or endoscopic findings of cholangiopathy) of cholangiopathy is required specify: - Recurrent infections/cholangitis, including: - development or evolution of bacterial resistance - SBP (similar criteria regarding quantification and severity of infections to cholestatic patients) - Growth failure/nutritional insufficiency - Complication of portal hypertension - Hyponatremia sodium less than 130
+- The rates for biliary strictures range from 5% to 25% in pediatric liver graft recipients (Duffy, - Tanaka).^{39,40} The main cause of late biliary strictures is graft ischemia; ischemic biliary strictures are frequently multiple and affect all aspects of the biliary tree.
+In contrast, solitary anastomotic - strictures are usually short and may respond to percutaneous or endoscopic dilatation.
+Non- - anastomotic strictures are harder to manage, and often result from Hepatic Artery Thrombosis - 296 (HAT) or ischemia-reperfusion injury.
+Some can also be due to primary immune injury. - 297 Cholangitis remains the most common manifestation along with progressive fibrosis. - Retransplantation may be required for diffuse and multiple biliary strictures and particularly for those associated with late HAT; retransplantation should be considered in patients with diffuse cholangiopathy.41 - Exceptions for clinical complications or manifestations of chronic graft dysfunction due to biliary cause may be appropriate if the transplant program submits evidence of a comorbid condition from the Chronic Liver Disease section above, as well as other evidence including: - Radiological evidence (imaging study such as MR; percutaneous or endoscopic findings of cholangiopathy) of cholangiopathy is required specify: - Recurrent infections/cholangitis, including: - o development or evolution of bacterial resistance - 307 308 - o SBP (similar criteria regarding quantification and severity of infections to